smhr/ska-src-training-containers/Talks/intro-singularity-containers/README.md

 ### Running a container

 Singularity containers can execute runscripts.
-That is, they allow that when calling them from singularity with the exec option, they execute a scripts that define the actions a container should perform when someone runs it.
+That is, they allow that when calling them from Singularity with the exec option, they execute a scripts that define the actions a container should perform when someone runs it.

-In this example for `lolcow_latest.sif` you can see a message, that is generated because for this container the developer has created a start point when you call singularity with the option `run`.
+In this example for `lolcow_latest.sif` you can see a message, that is generated because for this container the developer has created a start point when you call Singularity with the option `run`.

 ```
 vagrant@ska-training:~$ singularity run lolcow_latest.sif